UAlbanyArchives/description_harvester/README.md

 You can provide one or more IDs to index using a resource's id_0` field

-`to-arclight --id ua807`
+`harvest --id ua807`

-`to-arclight --id mss123 apap106`
+`harvest --id mss123 apap106`

 #### Index by URI

 You can also use integers from ASpace URIs for resource, such as 263 for `https://my.aspace.edu/resources/263`

-`to-arclight --uri 435`
+`harvest --uri 435`

-`to-arclight --uri 1 755`
+`harvest --uri 1 755`

 #### Indexing by modified time

-Index collections modified in the past hour: `to-arclight --hour`
+Index collections modified in the past hour: `harvest --hour`

-Index collections modified in the past day: `to-arclight --today`
+Index collections modified in the past day: `harvest --today`

-Index collections modified since las run: `to-arclight --new`
+Index collections modified since las run: `harvest --new`

 #### Deleting collections

 You can delete one or more collections using the `--delete` argument in addition to`--id`.
 This uses the Solr document ID, such as `apap106` for `https://my.arclight.edu/catalog/apap106`.

-`to-arclight --id apap101 apap301 --delete`
+`harvest --id apap101 apap301 --delete`